 That’s why our focus is as much about the community as it is about the food.
 In fact, The Griffin’s Food Company probably wouldn’t be around today if it weren’t for our communities – when our factory burned down not once, but twice, the locals stepped in to help cover the rebuild.

-Back in the day, we put on picnics, sponsored our own rugby team before the All Blacks were All Blacks, and made the treats for our troops’ during the war.
-Now, we still manufacture on behalf of Girl Guides, and we put on family days for our team at the Griffin’s Food Company.
+Back in the day, we put on picnics, sponsored our own rugby team before the All Blacks were All Blacks, and made the treats for our troops during the war.
+Now, we still manufacture Girl Guide Biscuits, and we put on family days for our team at the Griffin’s Food Company.
 The way we see it, this is all just part and parcel of being part of New Zealand.

 for what we do and why we do it